chennnnnyize/molecule_generator/README.md

 Where `n` is the number of GPUs used during training.
 The default value for `n` is 4.
 To change `n`,  you need to modify the corresponding config file.

-To train with the entire dataset, use `single-all` and `multiple-all` respectively for single and multiple GPU.
+To train with the entire dataset, use `single-full` and `multiple-full` respectively for single and multiple GPU.

 It should be reminded that the default config requires a large amount of memory for training.
 Limit the batch size or `k` in the config file if the memory resource is limited.